yusufessam22/dsml-portfolio/index.md

 ### 📈 Results & Evaluation

-While the overall performance still leaves room for improvement, CatBoost currently stands out as the best-performing model among those tested.
+CatBoost stands out as the best-performing model among those tested.
 It provides relatively lower error metrics across the training, validation, and test sets, and handles the general rainfall patterns better than other models.
 Despite a low NSE on the test set, which is expected due to data limitations and high variability, CatBoost remains the most promising model in this study so far.

 <figure align="center">
   <img src="images/rain-net_catboost_train-result.PNG" alt="Catboost train results" width="500"/>